Khandu Wangchuk Bhutia: Recognition: Padma Shri

 In the year 2022, Govt of India conferred the Padma Shri award, the third highest award in the Padma series of awards, on Khandu Wangchuk Bhutia for his distinguished service in the field of art.
-The award is in recognition of his service as an "Eminent Thangka painter from Sikkim specialising in traditional Budhist paintings on cotton and silk".
+The award is in recognition of his service as an "Eminent Thangka painter from Sikkim specialising in traditional Buddhist paintings on cotton and silk".

 Other recognitions

 Some of awards conferred on Khandu Wangchuk Bhutia include: